datanav/docs/rdf-support.rst

 RDF input
 =========

-The Sesam Node supports RDF input from three different sources:
+Sesam supports RDF input from several different sources:

 * :ref:`The RDF source <rdf_source>`
-* :ref:`The SDShare source <rdf_source>`
+* :ref:`The SDShare source <sdshare_source>`
 * :ref:`The SPARQL source <sparql_source>`

-Additionally, you can set up a :ref:`HTTP endpoint source <_http_endpoint_source>` which includes a `SDShare Push` capable HTTP endpoint where you can post NTriples data to according to the SDShare Push protocol.
+Additionally, you can set up a :ref:`HTTP endpoint source <http_endpoint_source>` which includes a `SDShare Push` capable HTTP endpoint where you can post RDF data in NTriples format in accordance with the ``SDShare Push protocol``.

 The URIs to CURIES transform
 ----------------------------

-All of these sources will provide entities on the general form:
+All of these methods of RDF input will provide entities to your data flows on the general form:

 ::